mhantsch/maxtend/documentation/documentation.md

 | `i` | right alt (altgr) | (right) ring finger |
 | `o` | left alt | (right) pinky finger |

-The AltGr modifier (right alt) can also be activated in the row below the home row:
+Optionally, on some configurations, the AltGr modifier (right alt) can also be activated in the row below the home row (*deprecated*):

 | key | modifier | finger assignment |
 | --- | -------- | ----------------- |